-Dorset South & West Written Service - Sunday 14th November 2021 'Love, Hope & Peace - We will Remember Them ...' by Revd John Yarrien we come this morning to remind ourselves of the debt we owe to so many.
+Dorset South & West Written Service - Sunday 13th November 2022 'Love, Hope & Peace - We will Remember Them ...' by Revd John Yarrien Call to Worship Lord, lest we forget, we come this morning to remind ourselves of the debt we owe to so many.